jadiel-bett/virtual-visage/README.md

-Here’s a suitable content structure for the `README.md` file for your personal portfolio website:

----

 # Personal Portfolio Website - Jadiel Bett Kipkosgei

 Welcome to my personal portfolio website, where I showcase my skills, projects, and experience as a Mechatronic Engineer and Software Developer.
 The site is built using [Flutter](https://flutter.dev/) and highlights my work, including hands-on projects, technical expertise, and my career journey.